We Can Help You

 We have a number of leaflets which you can read or download here which tells you about what happens when someone is worried about you and social workers become involved to try to help you.

-CEOP (Child Exploitation On-line Protection) is a fabulous website you can visit to get loads of advice on keeping yourself safe, whether gaming, using mobiles, chatting on-line, using podcasts and blogs.
+CEOP (Child Exploitation On-line Protection) (Opens in a new window or downloads a file) is a fabulous website you can visit to get loads of advice on keeping yourself safe, whether gaming, using mobiles, chatting on-line, using podcasts and blogs.
 Also keep a look-out for the CEOP button at the top right hand section of their web page where you can go and report abuse and get the help you need.

 We also have some useful tips on internet and mobile phone safety available through the links on the right hand side of this page